laszlocph/website/_posts/2019-02-28-The-ultime-DroneCI-caching-guide.md

 ### How to use Docker layer caching as the primary caching

-For a long time I was building the Docker image as the very last step of my pipeline.
-Just before deploying it and only when it was necessary.
+For a long time I was building the Docker image as the very last step of my pipeline - just before deploying it.

 Besides that I had a volume based cache and it happened that in Ruby projects I ran `bundle install` twice.
 Once in the CI step and then during `docker build`.